 I think my initial assumption was that I had accidentally bumped the power switch, knocked the power cord out, or something along those lines.
-It wasn’t until I tried to power-cycle the computer—and it switched itself off again half a second later—that I started to get that classic sinking feeling in my stomach.
+It wasn’t until I tried to power-cycle the computer—and it switched itself off again half a second later—that I started to get that classic sinking feeling in my stomach: clearly, the misaligned connector had short-circuited and destroyed a critical component of the system.
 I never did investigate in detail exactly where the damage occurred, and I was able to borrow another Amiga from a friend somewhat later on; but that incident forced me, however unwillingly, to jump into the PC world and learn how to make do with Linux.

 While I may not have found it particularly convenient as an ordinary desktop machine, I had been looking forward to Linux for a different reason.
 As mentioned above, I had granted access to a second user to upload his own homepage, along with one or two more people who sent me similar requests over the following month.
 However, the Amiga’s OS was a single-user one, with no provision for protecting one user’s files from another; even setting aside the case of Andrew Vestal, whom I trusted implicitly, I had no guarantee that these people would not try to destroy each other’s files—or my own, for that matter.
 This obviously was not an ideal situation, and I looked to the multiuser capabilities of Linux to rectify it.
 Indeed, Linux allowed me to configure system security easily, ensuring that users’ files and the system itself would be safe from any accidental or malicious destruction.